-I tested this at least 5 times before I finally ending up with the desired result.
+I tested this at least 5 times before I finally ended up with the desired result.
 It’s fluffy, soft and spiced with cinnamon, nutmeg and ginger.

 It isn’t as sweet as most cakes.
 The idea is that this cake is perfect for the mornings alongside a good cuppa.
 For the evenings, if you have an insanely sweet tooth like me then drizzle it with a bit of honey or maple and you’re good to go.